fractalpixel/random-tables/dev/feature-list.md

 ## Planned for later

+- The seed-random library doesn't expand the provided seed to initialize the random generators properly, resulting in looping/small range outputs.
+Implement an own random generator using one of the algorithms (e.g. xorwow), and various utility functions for it.

 ### Interface
 - Add back button to Generate button, which generates the previous result (save current random seed when generating a result)
 - Add clear button to Save Result?
 Perhaps not too often needed feature.
 Could also be in generate button row.
 Could clear away the save button as well.